mitmproxy/mitmproxy/docs/src/content/concepts-certificates.md

 with a matching signature.
 This part works just like server authentication, only the other way around.

+### mTLS between mitmproxy and upstream server

+You can use a client certificate by passing the `--set client_certs=DIRECTORY|FILE` option to mitmproxy.
+Using a directory allows certs to be selected based on hostname, while using a filename allows a single specific certificate to be used for all TLS connections.
+Certificate files must be in the PEM format and should contain both the unencrypted private key and the certificate.

+You can specify a directory to `--set client_certs=DIRECTORY`, in which case the matching certificate is looked up by filename.
+So, if you visit example.org, mitmproxy looks for a file named `example.org.pem` in the specified directory and uses this as the client cert.

 ### mTLS between client and mitmproxy

 By default, mitmproxy does not send the `CertificateRequest` TLS handshake